Topography

 In [12]: elev_map_raster.plot(cmap="viridis", vmin=0.0, vmax=60.0);

-While WindKit and PyWAsP have great support for working with both raster and vector maps, PyWAsP works best with
+While WindKit and PyWAsP have great support for working with both raster and vector maps and the PyWAsP

-vector maps as the input.
+vector maps as input.
 Therefore, PyWAsP enables conversion from raster maps to vector maps, through the

 pywasp.io.rastermap_to_vectormap()